kwaldenphd/matplotlib-intro/README.md

 ## Bar Charts

-One of the common uses for bar charts is to plot categorial variables.
+164. One of the common uses for bar charts is to plot categorial variables.

-A bar chart presents categorical data with rectangular bars with heights or lengths porportional to the values they represent.
+165. A bar chart presents categorical data with rectangular bars with heights or lengths porportional to the values they represent.

-We can create a basic vertical bar chart usign `.bar()`.
+166. We can create a basic vertical bar chart using `.bar()`.
 ```Python
 # import matplotlib
 import matplotlib.pyplot as plt